 Your family doctor is usually the first person to approach in relation to mental health concerns.
-Many people go to their family doctor (GP) with mental health problems such as depression or anxiety and will not need the help of a psychiatrist.
-In other cases, the GP may decide to refer the person to members of the mental health team such as a psychiatrist, clinical psychologist or addiction counsellor.
+Many people go to their family doctor (GP) with mental health problems such as depression or anxiety.
+In some cases, the GP may refer the person to a mental health professional such as a psychiatrist, clinical psychologist or addiction counsellor.
 In an emergency situation, when your GP is not available, you may access the mental health services through your local mental health unit or hospital.

 The mental health service has changed considerably over the last twenty years or so.
-These changes have been and are driven by Government policies, changing patient populations and the closure or dismantling of the large mental institutions.
 This has resulted in the development of better care and a more supportive service to individuals with mental illness.
 The Expert Group on Mental Health Policy produced the 2006 report A Vision for Change to provide a ten-year policy framework for Government.

-The Health Service Executive (HSE) strives to provide a comprehensive range of community-based mental health services.
-The mental health team normally includes a consultant psychiatrist, registrar in psychiatry and nurses.
+The Health Service Executive (HSE) provides a range of community-based mental health services.
+The mental health team normally includes a consultant psychiatrist, registrar in psychiatry, and nurses.
 In many areas, the services of an addiction counsellor, psychologist, social worker and occupational therapist are available.
-Total confidentiality is guaranteed at all times.

 Treatment options include out-patient care: out-patient clinics (clients referred by GPs), day hospitals, day centres, home visits from the mental health team, referral to clinical psychological services, referral to addiction counselling services, access to social work or occupational therapy services and referral back to your GP for continuous care.